rklymentiev/py-for-neuro/slides/chapter4_03_dataviz_packages.md

 ```python
 import matplotlib.pyplot as plt
 ```
-Notes: Matplotlib must be the most commonly used package for the data visualization in Python.
+Notes: Matplotlib must be the most commonly used package for data visualization in Python.
 If you have worked in MATLAB, you might see a lot of similarities in the plotting syntax  (hence the name).
-Matplotlib has the gallery with the possible graphs you can make, which makes it easy to adopt the code for your own problem.
+Matplotlib has a gallery with the possible graphs you can make, which makes it easy to adapt the code for your own problem.

-Most of the time we don't need the whole package, but just a module `pyplot`, which has commonly used alias name `plt`.
+Most of the time we don't need the whole package, but just a module `pyplot`, with the alias name `plt`.

 ---